sunrise-r/interface-admin-ng/docs/1-development-guide.md

 [InterfaceAdminNg](../README.md) / Development

+## Convention

+1. When you make any changes to this project please write short descriptions of those changes to Changelog.md, that is located in the root directory of the project
+2. Every time you want to upload changed files to your npm repository change the minor version of pre-release.
+It is necessary to avoid cache comparison errors in dependent projects
+3. Add necessary changes to documentation when you change project code.
+4. If you have something to add to demo project then do it
+5. If you are seeing grammar or syntax issues in documentation or code - fix them!

 ## Publish library to the local Nexus server

-1. First you must build library.
+1. First you have to build the library.
 To do it open the project root directory and type:

     ```
     user@desktop:~/interface-admin-ng$ yarn run build:lib